 The renewal celebration

-Again - entirely up to you.
+Again - it's entirely up to you.
 If you want a candlelit dinner on the beach for all the romance, it's possible.

 A full party with an open bar - is doable.